Identifying Information from Observations with Uncertainty and Novelty: Symbol Change: Finite Information Spread Over Longer Strings

 \begin{corollary} All computable numbers are partially identifiable up to a finite $r$ length prefix, but not all computable numbers are identifiable with absolute certainty. \end{corollary} \begin{proof} The computable numbers described by finite length strings may be partially identified by their finite prefix among any set.
 The computable numbers described by a string of countably infinite length can have their finite $r$ length prefix computed by definition.
 Such computable numbers will never be verified with absolute certainty due to infinite length, and so their finite $r$ length prefix may partially identify them among any set. \end{proof}

-\subsection{Symbol Change: Finite Information Spread Over Longer Strings}
+\section{Symbol Change: Finite Information Spread Over Longer Strings}

 The theorems so far focused on identifying information and the sample complexity of a binary string being directly observed one symbol at a time with respect to a set of binary strings with a known shared encoding.
 In practice, we are not necessarily observing the exact strings we are considering in our hypothesis sets, unless the observations are their own minimum length description as with algorithmically random sequences.
 Often, we have a separation of the observation space from the latent parameter set that forms our hypothesis set of possible data generating processes.
-All of the above still applies, although what is compared is such things as the possibility of the parameters given to some computable function being able to generate an observed event or the sequence of observations.
-In this case, we consider the set of latent descriptions transformed through their computable sample function $\vvec{\mathbf{X}}^t_1 = \{\vvec{X}^t_1 = \lambda_S(\theta, t, Z) : \theta \in \mathbf{\Theta} \} $, where the output $\vvec{\mathbf{X}}^*_1$ is the set of possible observable sequences with a corresponding potentially random process for each description $\theta \in \mathbf{\Theta}$.
+All of the above still applies, although what is compared is the possible outputs of a computable function given the latent parameters to the actual observations.
+In this case, we consider the set of latent descriptions transformed through their computable sample function $\vvec{\mathbf{X}}^t_1 = \{\vvec{X}^t_1 = \lambda_S(\theta, t, Z) : \theta \in \mathbf{\Theta} \} $, where the output $\vvec{\mathbf{X}}^t_1$ is the set of possible observable $t$-length sequences with a corresponding potentially random process for each description $\theta \in \mathbf{\Theta}$.
 Soon to be described, $Z$ is an information source used only if the state is random.
 The task becomes finding the mapping of the information contained within the observations back into the hypothesis set that possibly generated them.

 From this point on, we focus on only finite sized parameter sets at moments in time with finite length strings as parameters, however, in following sections we consider how their observations finitely grow to infinite.
 That is, we consider a Turing Machine using binary strings with a prefix code read from an input tape for the description, read and written to a latent state tape, and read and written to an output tape, which is the only observed state.
 Only the latent state tape erases information as the prior state becomes no longer necessary for the process.
 In practice, only finite information may be considered for the description, internal state, and the observations.
 Given this we consider how finitely described processes may spread their information over finitely growing observations from the perspective of a change of symbols.